 Cusco stands as the old center of Inca rule.
-It draws hikers with some of the top routes worldwide.
+It draws hikers with some of the world’s top routes.
 Options range from quick, strolls to tough multi-day pushes.
 Fits all types, whether seasoned trekker or casual nature fan.
 Here’s info on prime hikes around Cusco, suited for various fitness levels.

 Group of trekkers on a mountain path in Cusco, Peru.

-The San Blas area in Cusco features tight stone streets, colonial-style old buildings, and lively art spots.
-Start from the main square, a short uphill takes you to the Cristo Blanco statue.
-Hike stays simple yet gives strong overlooks of Cusco and the nearby valley.
+The San Blas area in Cusco features narrow stone streets, colonial-era buildings, and lively art spots.
+Start at the main square; a short uphill leads to the Cristo Blanco statue.
+The hike stays simple yet offers strong views of Cusco and the nearby valley.
 This is suitable for checking the city from a fresh angle while taking in natural spots.

 Trekker with a pack looking at a high lake in the Peruvian Andes.